The Parliament Building

 To protect our precious heritage, regular maintenance works are undertaken throughout Parliament House.

-One recent project involved replacement of winches and cables that hold the Legislative Assembly chandeliers in place.
-Watch our time lapse video of this work.
+One project involved replacement of winches and cables that hold the Legislative Assembly chandeliers in place.

 To find out more about the restoration work at Parliament House, see our feature story ‘Majestic Makeover’.